Mohanbarman/Mohanbarman/README.md

 # Hi there 👋

-I am a Full Stack developer from India with 1+ years of experience in MERN stack.
-I taught myself programming when I was in 10th standard (2016) on a Android Device
+I am a Full Stack developer from India with 1+ years of experience in MERN stack

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning everything